 Sunglasses are a must-have item for Patagonia.
 For hiking, it’s better to buy sunglasses with high UV protection and polarized lenses.
 If you tend to lose or drop your sunglasses having a sunglasses strap will help you to protect them.

-Quick-dry towels are something I’d definitely recommend packing for Patagonia.
+A quick-dry travel towel is something I’d recommend packing for Patagonia.
 We use them a lot when traveling, going to the beach, to the pool, etc. They are very light, pack small, and dry quickly.
 In Patagonia even if you stay in hotels sometimes you have to pay extra for towels.

-I’d highly recommend packing a neck wallet for Patagonia to carry your documents, money, and phone.
+I’d highly recommend packing a neck wallet or a small waterproof bag for Patagonia to carry your documents, money, and phone.
 We always keep our documents and credit cards in our neck bags not only hiking but on long bus/train journeys or when flying.

 The following gear you’ll need only if you’re planning to do multi-day treks in Patagonia.
 Some long-distance treks e.g. the W trek in Torres del Paine can be done without camping gear.
-On the other hand, if you’re planning to visit more off-the-beaten-path treks such as Cerro Castillo Circuit you’ll need your own camping gear.
+On the other hand, if you’re planning to visit more off-the-beaten-path treks such as Cerro Castillo Circuit having your camping gear is a great option.

 Tent